Your Complete Student Loan Guide for 2026

 Should I refinance my student loans?

 Only if you have stable income, no interest in federal protections, and can secure a rate 1.5+ points below your federal rate.
-Private rates start at 3.23% fixed.
+Private rates can price below federal rates for strong credit.
 Refinancing private loans carries no downside.
 See our refinancing guide.

 What happened to the SAVE Plan?

-The 8th Circuit ended SAVE in March 2026, affecting 7+ million borrowers now in forbearance.
-Transition to IBR now or wait for RAP in July 2026.
+SAVE has been halted by litigation, with millions of enrollees now in forbearance.
+Transition to IBR now or wait for RAP in July 2026, and verify the current status at studentaid.gov.
 Details on our SAVE Plan page.

 How much student loan interest can I deduct on my taxes?